Appian Records give you the power to access all of your enterprise data in a single location, regardless of where your data lives.

 There are several advantages to data modeling that will make your eventual development process simpler.
 Here are a few reasons why building a data model is a recommended way to start the app-building process.

-First, the model should be used as a collaborative communication tool with business stakeholders to confirm your understanding of the application’s data requirements.
-A complete model shows how the application collects and relates data from a number of sources, so stakeholders can confirm that important business processes are being modeled effectively in Appian.
-They can also provide input into the interfaces and other end-user-facing elements required to make the application useful.
+First, the model should be used as a communication tool with business stakeholders to confirm your understanding of the application’s data requirements.
+By showing how the model allows the application to collect and relate data from a number of sources, stakeholders can better understand the value of the application and provide input into the interfaces and other end-user-facing elements required to make the application useful.

 A well-defined, stakeholder-approved model can then act as a map for the rest of the application.
-Whether you're building as a solo developer or as part of a team, understanding the data model's representation of the way information is stored and flows through different parts of the application is a critical aspect of app development.
+Whether you're building as a solo developer or as part of a team, the data model's representation of the way information is stored and flows through different parts of the application is a critical aspect to understand.

 A data model is a representation of all of the information available for your application.
 The model includes:

 A data model should be examined from two perspectives: a conceptual angle and a logical angle.
-Each provides a different level of detail important to the design and helps you confirm that your plan allows data to move seamlessly through different parts of the application.
+Each provides a different level of detail important to the design and how the model informs the application.

 The conceptual angle is a high-level view of your data model.
 In it, you draw the basic connections between the data available in your app.
 Using a tool of your choice, you can quickly assemble a sketch of your data model.
 For example, a retail application might have a conceptual model like this:

 The concept can serve as reference for business stakeholders.
 It will allow them to confirm that the model is organizing and connecting data correctly.

 Once you have constructed a concept, you can enhance the level of detail with a logical angle of the data model.
-This more comprehensive explanation shows the specific fields that will be available on each record type and the common fields for establishing relationships between them.
-It can also note any filtering or security that needs to be applied to keep the data secure.
+This more comprehensive explanation of the model shows the specific fields available on each record type, the common fields for establishing relationships between them, and any filtering or security that needs to be applied to keep the data secure.

 Once you've built your logical model, create your record types based on your data model.
 This lets you realize both the conceptual and logical levels and then enhance it with other sync-enabled features.